kimblev/kri-com/README.md

 ### D7 Preparation
 - [x] Install upgrade_status module which will add a tab under Reports > Available updates which will report upgrade status of modules installed
 - [x] Update all modules necessary paying particular attention modules highlighted in yellow which require a special dev version.
+- [x]Sync text formats on fields that use different text type on different content types.
+D8 will not accept fileds that have multiple text formats assigned to them
+- [x] Disable Registration module.
+There is no viable Registration module for D8 so it causes migration errors.
+Disable and un-install!
+- {x} Disable commerce_coupon.
+It also causes errors.
+Disable and un-install!

 ### New D8 Site install
 - [x] git clone git@github.com:geerlingguy/drupal-vm.git